 Evaluation & Findings: The subject property is located along NW 173rd Street proximate to existing residential development, and is located near developed areas near the US 441-I-75 interchange and surrounding area to the west of the interchange.
 The subject property is located north of the Dollar General, Sysco, and Wal-Mart distribution centers and other lower-density residential uses.

 (XI) Fails to encourage a functional mix of uses.

-Evaluation & Findings: The subject property is surrounded by a mix of commercial and residential uses.
+Evaluation & Findings: The subject property is located proximate to a mix of commercial, residential and institutional uses.

 (XII) Results in poor accessibility among linked or related land uses.